appfoundry/Reliant/README.md

 At the moment, Reliant identifies two types of objects: singletons and prototypes. (*These names are taken from the well know [design patterns](http://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list)*)

-- A singleton is a stateless shared object, which is created only once (might be more then once cfr. memory warnings).
+- A singleton is a stateless shared object, which is created only once.
 Objects created as singleton should be thread safe!
 Reliant further identifies eager and lazy singletons.
 Eager means that they will be instantiated when the application context boots up, lazy means they will be instantiated *Just-in-Time*, when they are requested.

+**Remark:** For iOS, Reliant also reacts to memory warnings, by clearing it's singleton scope.
+In this case, all singletons become lazy singletons and will be initialized again when requested.

 - A prototype will be created each time it is requested from the application context.
 Be carefull though!
 If you inject a prototype into a singleton, the prototype's livecycle is